cryptpad/documentation/dev_guide/client/framework.rst

            // This is called when the history is synced. "onContentUpdate" has already been called with the full content and the loading screen is being removed. framework.onReady(function (newPad) {
-               // Here you can focus any editable part, check the integrity of the current data or intialize some values });
+               // Here you can focus any editable part, check the integrity of the current data or initialize some values });

            // When you want to send changes to the collaborative document, you can call framework.localChange()